underground-software/ILKD_course_materials/slides/barebones.md

 do_filep_open()
 ```

+---

-#### Summary
+# Summary

 * The essential functionality of the Linux kernel is quite minimal

+---

+# Summary

 * Cross compiling the kernel can be relatively simple

+---

+# Summary

+* The kernel is just another program that you can debug

+---

+# Summary

+* Because the kernel is open source, you can read the complete source and documentation

+---

+# Summary

 * GDB is a powerful and versatile tool with advanced features

-* The kernel is just another program that you can debug
+---

+# Summary

 * The kernel is highly configurable and customizable

-* Because the kernel is open source, you can read the complete source and documentation
+---

+# Summary

-* There is no magic in the Linux kernel, just engineering
+* There is no magic in the Linux kernel; just engineering

+---

+# END